astashov/crossdart-chrome-extension/README.md

 ```

 It will generate the crossdart.json file in the `--input` directory, which you will need to put somewhere, for example, to S3 (see below).

-Then, install [Crossdart Chrome Extension](https://chrome.google.com/webstore/detail/crossdart-chrome-extensio/jmdjoliiaibifkklhipgmnciiealomhd) from Chrome Web Store, and you are good to go.

 ## Uploading metadata